 “Your mean Uncle Jack wants all of Aunt Alice’s money.
 He has manipulated her to stop us from seeing her and to take all her money for himself.”

-However, as I explained above, what they have done in their own self-interest to gain money from many others is immoral and probably illegal.
+However, as I explained and documented above, what they have done in their own self-interest to gain money from many others is obscene and probably illegal.
 My point is, with certain vulnerable relatives and other seniors outside the family they have done despicable things.
-Every act that appeared to be love and kindness was really an act of greed.
+Every act that appeared to be done with love and kindness was really an act of greed.
 Not just concerning Aunt Alice but also with my mom, Grandpa Pete, and the other vulnerable seniors in their church.

-It’s undeniably wrong to hurt others, but it’s even worse to blame someone else for it.
+It’s undeniably wrong to hurt others, but it’s even worse to blame someone else (me) for causing that pain.
 Nancy Castiglione’s greedy actions caused a lot of misery, and she unfairly blamed me for it all.
-She used her children, your mom and her sisters, as a means to punish me by keeping them away from me.
-In banning me from your family, your mom was simply following your grandmother’s plan, which was a misdirection and cover-up for her greed.
+She used her children (your mom and her sisters) as a means to punish me by keeping them away from me.
+In banning me from your family, your mom was simply following your grandmother’s plan, which was a misdirection and cover-up for her own greed.

 Lastly, I must restate why I wrote this history.
-Certainly, it is not being mean.
-It was to state the truth and back it up with substantial evidence to clear my name and reputation.
-Your mom told you to hate me because I am evil and greedy.
-But now you know the truth.
+Certainly, it is not in meanness.
+It is to state the truth and back it up with substantial evidence to clear my name and reputation.
+Your mom told you to hate me because I am evil and greedy because I supposedly did mean things to Aunt Alice.
+But now you know the truth, it was your grandmother Nancy.
+And… you are free to believe me or your grandmother.
+And that is your choice.
 If you want to get to know me, or at least meet me, I’d love that.
 I have already told you how we can do that.

 With love and respect, hugs to you,